KFreon/KaelsKabbage/NOTES.md

 - collapsible code blocks
 - check header sizes and readability on mobile
 - better tags view and navigation from click
-- iOS menu doesn't work :(
-  - ALSO Firefox mobile
-  - these two also don't show videos?
-- VIDEOS - looks like they need to be yuv420p
----- Update my other posts to indicate this
-- Edge/chrome support it on mobile, but not FF or safari or the inbuild players

   What I use:
   - onenote/obsidian